eclipse-iofog/iofog.org/content/docs/2.0.0/iofogctl/connect-disconnect.md

 iofogctl connect -f /tmp/remote-controlplane.yaml
 ```

 Or for Kubernetes Control Planes, we can use Kube Config to connect.
-Keep in mind that the `iofogctl --namespace` flag must match the Kubernetes namespace where the Controller is deployed, otherwise `iofogctl` will be unable to find the deployment.
+Keep in mind that the `iofogctl --namespace` flag must match the Kubernetes namespace where the Control Plane is deployed, otherwise `iofogctl` will be unable to find the deployment.

 ```bash
 echo "---